 - Based on his own observations and those of Tycho Brahe, Kepler advanced three laws governing planetary motion - 1.
 All planets move on ellipses with the sun at one locus; - 2.
 A given planet always sweeps out equal areas in equal tines; - 3.
-The square of planet's period is proportional to the cube of its mean orbital radius.

-- 1. Inertial motion is constant and rectilinear; - Acceleration = force/mass; - 3.
-For any change in momentum something suffers an equal and opposite change in momentum. - 4.
-Gravitation law: $F=Gm_1m_2/R^2$ - One can derive Kepler's laws from Newton's - Kepler's account is a special case of Newton
+The square of planet's period is proportional to the cube of its mean orbital radius. - Newton provided a set of laws governing all moving objects - 1.
+Inertial motion is constant and rectilinear; - Acceleration = force/mass; - 3.
+For any change in momentum something suffers an equal and opposite change in momentum. - Gravitation law: F=Gm1m2/R2 - $ \ \ One \ can \ derive \ Kepler's \ laws \ from \ Newton's$ - Kepler's account is a special case of Newton